Essential Tips for Building Your Child’s Emotional Intelligence

 Teach your child to consider others’ feelings.
 Encourage them to imagine how someone else might feel in a particular situation.

-Show your child how you manage your emotions in a healthy way.
+Show your child how you healthily manage your emotions.
 Your actions often speak louder than your words.

 Help your child develop problem-solving skills.
 When they’re upset, guide them through the process of identifying the problem and coming up with potential solutions.